A unified analysis of a class of proximal bundle methods for solving hybrid convex composite optimization problems: Concluding Remarks

 \section{Concluding Remarks}

+This paper presents a generic proximal bundle framework, namely, GPB, for solving the HCCO problem \eqref{eq:ProbIntro}.
+Instead of focusing on a specific bundle update scheme, GPB is based on a generic one, i.e., the BU blackbox, which includes three schemes, namely, multiple-cuts (E3), two-cuts (E2), and a novel one-cut scheme (E1).
+Moreover, this paper considers the hybrid case where (A3) holds and presents a unified and simple analysis for GPB.
+It establishes two $\bar \varepsilon$-iteration complexity for GPB instances, namely, \eqref{eq:bound-mu} for 1C-PB and \eqref{eq:bound-bar} for the $\tau$-free GPB instances (i.e., 2C-PB and MC-PB).
+Finally, this paper presents the 1C-APB method which is an adaptive version of 1C-PB and shows that 1C-APB has the same $\bar \varepsilon$-iteration complexity as the $\tau$-free GPB instances.

-We briefly discuss the relationship between GPB variants and other methods.
-First, it is worth noting that the 1C-PB method has slight similarity with the dual averaging (DA) method of \cite{nesterov2009primal} since both methods explore the idea of aggregating cuts into a single one.
-However, there are essential differences between the two methods: 1) DA uses a fixed prox-center throughout the process, while 1C-PB updates prox-centers during its serious iterations; and 2) DA uses variable prox stepsizes, while GPB uses constant ones.
-Second, the CS-CS method can be viewed as a special instance of any GPB variant with a relatively small prox stepsize.
+We briefly discuss the relationship between GPB instances and other methods.
+First, the CS-CS method can be viewed as a special instance of any GPB variant with a relatively small prox stepsize.
+Second, it is worth noting that 1C-PB has slight similarity with the dual averaging (DA) method of \cite{nesterov2009primal} since both methods explore the idea of aggregating cuts into a single one.
+However, there are essential differences between the two methods: 1) DA uses variable prox stepsizes, while 1C-PB uses a constant one; and 2) most importantly, 1C-PB updates the prox-center immediately after every serious iteration, while DA uses a fixed prox-center throughout the process.